JasonBoy/koa-web-kit/README.md

 Get the [latest version](https://github.com/JasonBoy/koa-web-kit/releases), and go to your project root,
 Also available on [npm](https://www.npmjs.com/package/koa-web-kit), `npm i koa-web-kit --save`

+> Before start, recommend to copy the `config.json.sample` to `config.json` for local dev configuration

 1. Install Dependencies
 ```bash
 #with yarn, yarn.lock is included